Conservation authority (Ontario)

 A conservation authority is a local, community-based natural resource management agency based in Ontario, Canada.
 Conservation authorities represent groupings of municipalities on a watershed basis and work in partnership with other agencies to carry out natural resource management activities within their respective watersheds, on behalf of their member municipalities and the Province of Ontario.

 The 1946 Conservation Authorities Act provides the means by which municipalities within a common watershed can petition the Province of Ontario to form a conservation authority for that watershed to undertake programs of natural resource management.
 Conservation authorities are established as corporate bodies under the Act.
 There are currently 36 conservation authorities in Ontario.
+On November 7, 2025, the Doug Ford Conservative government opened a listing on the Environmental Registry proposing the regional consolidation of the 36 Conservation Authorities into seven.

 Conservation authorities are mandated to develop programs to further the conservation, restoration, development and management of Ontario's natural resources.
 They carry out programs in natural hazard management on behalf of the province and municipalities, and may also carry out other programs that serve municipal interests, such as nature education, land conservation and management, recreation programs, and research.
 Management programs generally occur in lands known as conservation areas, restoration areas or wilderness areas, though not all lands managed are necessarily designated as such.

 Conservation authorities' primary responsibilities are in natural hazard management and environmental protection.
 While all conservation authorities carry out natural hazard management programs, their roles in environmental protection vary significantly because these are determined by local municipalities.